Best Baby Swaddle

 General safe sleep practices should be kept in mind every night and nap time.

 - You should always put your baby on their back to sleep.
 At an early age, swaddling can help keep infants in this position and lessen the likelihood of them rolling over accidentally, however, as soon as they show signs of turning over, the swaddle should be put away for good.
 Once a baby can go from back to tummy and tummy to back, usually around one year, they can sleep in any position they choose.

 - Place baby on a firm mattress to sleep, free of loose blankets, pillows, or toys to help reduce suffocation hazards.
 Nothing should be in the crib or bassinet with the baby, and you should never let baby sleep on a couch, armchair, or sofa.

 - Room share, but do NOT bed share.
 Keeping baby in the same room, on a separate sleep surface, for the first 6-12 months helps you maintain a close eye on baby and can be more convenient.

 - Use a pacifier.
 Even though experts are not yet sure why it helps, using a paci can help reduce the risk of SIDS, even if it falls out after the baby has fallen asleep.

 These are just basic safe sleep guidelines.
 There are many additional tips and more in-depth explanations out there of how to protect your infant from SIDS and other causes of sleep-related deaths.

-Keeping baby safe and warm is the number one priority through the night, and a sleep sack or swaddle is the number one solution.
+Keeping your baby safe and warm is the number one priority through the night, and a swaddlling is the number one solution.
 Swaddling can help calm your baby and keep them from waking as often in the night.
 Using a wearable blanket can keep loose blankets and pillows out of baby's crib for longer for increased peace of mind.
 We did our homework on the products in this review and found each one is best for a specific application.
 There is sure to be one that works for you and your baby.

 — Juliet Spurrier, MD & Abriah Wofford